-- Identify and prioritize a seamless network of HOV lanes on the highways in the GTHA, encouraging higher-occupancy vehicle travel and supporting faster, more reliable bus service (see Map 7). - Incentivize ridesharing using the HOV network for trips that are difficult to make by transit or active transportation. - Continue the implementation of HOT lanes on HOV lanes that have excess capacity.
+- Identify and prioritize a seamless network of HOV lanes on the highways in the GTHA, encouraging higher-occupancy vehicle travel and supporting faster, more reliable bus service (see Map 7). - Incentivize ridesharing using the HOV lane network for trips that are difficult to make by transit or active transportation. - Identify opportunities to implement HOV lanes on arterial roads to support the Frequent Rapid Transit Network. - Continue the implementation of HOT lanes on HOV lanes that have excess capacity.